Sife-ops/dmenu_bw/README.md

 ```

 ### copyCmds
-Commands to run on the username and password strings.
+Item properties to copy and commands to run on them.

 ### editCmd
 The command to run when editing or creating vault items.